 Fibonacci retracement levels are 23.6%, 38.2%, 61.8%, and 78.6%.
 50% is also used as a retracement level although it is not an official level.
 These levels are used as support and resistance levels in addition to identifying upward and downward trends.

-There another indicator known as Fibonacci extension, which is a continuation pattern.
+There is another indicator is known as the Fibonacci extension, which is a continuation pattern.

-The Bollinger bands indicator is used to measure the price volatility, and determine entry and exit points for trades.
-The indicator consists of three main parts; the upper, middle and lower bands.
-These bands are used as an indicator of oversold and overbought conditions through providing a trading range for the price.
-The narrower the bands are, the lower volatility the price is.
-The wider the bands become, the higher volatility the price is.
+The Bollinger bands indicator is used to measure the price volatility and determine entry and exit points for trades.
+The indicator consists of three main parts: the upper, middle, and lower bands.
+These bands are used as an indicator of oversold and overbought conditions by providing a trading range for the price.
+The narrower the bands are, the lower volatility of the price is.
+The wider the bands become; the higher volatility of the price is.

 Relative Strength Indicator (RSI)

-Stochastic oscillator is another popular momentum indicator that is created to show overbought and oversold zones.
+A stochastic oscillator is another popular momentum indicator that is created to show overbought and oversold zones.
 It is commonly used to identify possible profit-taking levels due to its ability to pinpoint where the price is expected to reverse.
-Also, it can measure price momentum by comparing trading range and closing price over a certain period.
+Also, it can measure price momentum by comparing the trading range and closing prices over a certain period.
 The Stochastic ranges from 0 to 100 levels.
 Below 20 represents an oversold market, and above 80 reflects an overbought market.

 Average True Range (ATR)